StateFarm-STEM/hablogger/README.md

 # High altitude Balloon (HAB) Logger

-## Py in The Sky - High Altitude Balloon Data Tracker

-### This is a STEM project meant to introduce the following:
+## This is a STEM project meant to introduce the following:

 - Microcontrollers / electronics basics
   - Arduino and Raspberry Pico lessons included